d2atta/d2atta.github.io/src/content/blog/gsoc-week-1.md

 description: "Work done in the first week of GSoC coding period."
 ---

-This is the first week of the coding period of GSoC where the main aim was to understand the current DBpedia Extraction Framework.
+This is the first week(27-31st May) of the coding period of GSoC where the main aim was to understand the current DBpedia Extraction Framework.

 ## Table of contents